randomguya380/Hello-world/README.md

 Hello-World
-this code greets the user
+This code takes the user's name as input greets the user.
+This code is in python.